Common Career Mistakes and How to Avoid Them

 - Attend professional meetings

-- Join online forums and communities related to your specialization
+- Join online forums relating to your specialization

-- Participate in employee resource groups
+- Participate in resource groups for employees.

 Stagnation